Qalas of Karakalpakstan

 The Ayaz Qala would once have been a very wealthy place with modern inhabitants.
 At least ten major buildings have been identified within the complex, and archaeologists have unearthed everything from early wine presses to golden statues.
 Twelve golden statues were also discovered in the ruins of local ruler Ayaz Khan’s residence, built in the 4th to 3rd centuries BC, and removed to the Hermitage in St. Petersburg.
 Since “rediscovered” occurred in the 1940s by the Soviet archaeologist S.P.
 Tolstov.

-Kyzyl Kala means “Red Fortress”, stands a mere 3 kilometers northwest of Toprak-Kala.
-It was possibly built in the 1st to 4th centuries CE and was finally rebuilt in the 12th-13th centuries, just before the Mongol conquests.
+Kyzyl Kala means “Red Fortress”, and it stands a mere 3 kilometers northwest of Toprak-Kala (below).
+It was possibly built in the 1st to 4th centuries AD and was finally rebuilt in the 12th-13th centuries, just before the Mongol conquests.
 Although it is described as a fortress, it site may have been primarily used as a garrison post for troops or even as the fortified castle of local strongmen.

 The town was divided by streets into several districts with blocks of dwellings with 150 to 200 rooms.
 The Kings’ Hall included an area of 280 square meters.
 The wall paintings and monumental clay sculptures were the works of a school of arts that could develop a particular Chorezmian style under the influence of Grace-Bactrian art.
 The rooms of the palace had colorful wall paintings.
 The fortress is considered as the palace of the shah of Chorezm.
 In the ruins of Toprak Kale a great number of Kushan and Chorezm coins dating from the 2nd to the 5th cent. and small copper discs with portraits of the rules of Chorezm and written documents on wooden plates or on skins, the most ancient documents in this area, were found.